UnstableDesign/AdaCAD/docs/learn/examples/lattice-tutorial.md

 The layer notation generates an inlet for each layer group, upon which we can apply our structure of choice, which was tabby in this case.
 What was magical and unexpected (but makes sense!) is how the movement of layers creates different color gradations in the drafts...revealing a gradient across the color spectrum.

 ### Placing the Structures Side-by-Side
-After generating structures for each unique layer stack in the lattice, we used the  [`Variable Width Sampler`](../../reference/operations/sample_width.md) operation to repeat each structure across a specified number of ends.
+After generating structures for each unique layer stack in the lattice, we used the   <OpLink name="sample_width" /> operation to repeat each structure across a specified number of ends.
 In this operation, we describe the arrangement of structures across the width of the cloth in text.
 We assign each draft we'll input a letter, and follow it by a number representing the number of ends upon which that structure will repeat.
 For this sample we used: a64 b64 c64 d64 e64 f64 g64 h64

 This created 8 inlets for each of our layer stacks and repeated each of them across 64 wefts (roughly 1" in our loom).

 ### Splicing in Elastic Between Layers 2 and 3
 We needed to float elastic between layers 2 and 3 in order to make the structure expand and contract.
-We did this by using the [`Splice in Wefts`](../../reference/operations/splice_in_wefts.md) operation.
+We did this by using the  <OpLink name="splice_in_wefts" /> operation.
 Specifically, we created a single structure that lifted warps 1 and 2, and left warps 3 and for 4 and inserted it into our structure every 8 picks.
 Why 8 picks?
 We though inserting it every 4 would be too much, so we spaced it our.

 ### Making a TC2 Draft
-We created a draft for our loom using the [`Rectangle`](../../reference/operations/rectangle.md) function.
+We created a draft for our loom using the <OpLink name="rectangle" />  function.
 We set the ends to the number of ends on our loom (2600) and the number of picks to the same number generated from our input draft (144).
 We then hit "download" on this draft to produce a bitmap image (though, as a .jpg file), opened it Photoshop, converted it to a bitmap and saved it as a .tiff for production on our loom.

 ## It Worked!